pubmania/a_diabetics_journal/docs/Recipes/Main Meal Options/recipe_001_keto_gatte.md

 # Keto Gatte ki Sabji

 The blog where I found this recipe is a treasure for people who love Indian dishes and has recipes reimagined the keto way but this is the one I have tried and it was delicious.
-The only change I made was replacing Xanthum Gum with What Gluten.
+The only change I made was replacing Xanthum Gum with Wheat Gluten.

 The original recipe and video is on [this link](https://kutt.it/keto_gatte){target=_blank}.